clw208/nb1/README.md

 * seasonal_landbio_updated (the biodiversity loss impacts for all countries that can potentially produce that item in that given month)

-## This website will build a personalized, low impact diet for an individual without running any code. https://clw208.github.io/nb1/User_Inputs.html
+## This website will build a personalized, low impact diet for an individual without needing to access code. https://clw208.github.io/nb1/User_Inputs.html

 #### Details of this work are in the following publication: